icode15/travel-blog/_posts/2015-06-28-bay-island-honduras.md

 ---
-title:  "My First Post"
-categories: sample
+title:  "Islas de la Bahia, paraíso en el Caribe"

-image: feat-img.jpg
+image: orlando.jpg
 ---

 Hi there.
 This will be your first blog post&mdash;I hope you're excited!
 To get started, give this post a new title by replacing "My First Post" with your post's title.